For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 ExpenseLancasterNational student averageLancaster compared to national average

-Takeaways & eating out£58£66-£8
+Takeaways & eating out£51£48+£3

-Going out & socialising£53£69-£16
+Going out & socialising£46£51-£5

 1. The University of Lancaster

-Lancaster provides the perfect balance between a campus and a city student lifestyle with each college providing a unique vibe for its members.
+Lancaster provides the perfect balance between a campus and a city student lifestyle, with each college providing a unique vibe for its members.
 Some colleges brand themselves as the ultimate party college or the sporty college, or the college with the best bar.

 Through the intimate college systems, you are given the opportunity to meet people within your college before branching out to make friends with the entire student population.
-Plus it gives new students a better opportunity to mix with older students to settle in quicker.
+Plus it gives new students a better opportunity to mix with older students and settle in quicker.

-Under Lancaster university's wing is their Management School, offering a variety of subjects focused on business and finance.
-Ranked in the UK's top 10 business schools by the Financial Times, LUMS is well-established with a quadruple accreditation. put. simply, this means they're a global leader in this area of teaching.
+Under Lancaster University's wing is their Management School, offering a variety of subjects focused on business and finance.
+Ranked in the UK's top 10 business schools by the Financial Times, LUMS is well-established with a quadruple accreditation.
+Put simply, this means they're a global leader in this area of teaching.

 2. University of Cumbria in Lancaster

-Students also benefit from the use of performance labs, x-ray and ultra-sound suites, ambulance simulations and more making it ideal for students wishing to pursue studies in nursing and rehabilitation.
+Students also benefit from the use of performance labs, X-ray and ultrasound suites, ambulance simulations and more, making it ideal for students wishing to pursue studies in nursing and rehabilitation.

-For students attending any of the universities wishing to live off-campus, or returning students, Lancaster and Cumbria support the property search with their own uni homes website which showcases a large list of halls, houses and flats that are approved by the unis.
+For students attending any of the universities wishing to live off-campus, or returning students, Lancaster and Cumbria support the property search with their own uni homes website, which showcases a large list of halls, houses and flats that are approved by the unis.

 Student houses are spread across the city with students at Cumbria having many options close to their campus.
-The majority of student homes are located around Scotch Quarry Urban Park and slightly south of the Cumbria campus off of Bowerham road.
+The majority of student homes are located around Scotch Quarry Urban Park and slightly south of the Cumbria campus off of Bowerham Road.

-When choosing a student house in Lancaster make sure you check out our guide to viewing a student house first.
+When choosing a student house in Lancaster, make sure you check out our guide to viewing a student house first.

 Buses

 The bus service to and from campus into town provides a great link between the two hubs of Lancaster.
+The Stagecoach service runs every five minutes at peak times.

 For long-distance travel by coach or bus, many students choose to take the Megabus (budget) or National Express.